cositools/cosi-atmosphere/docs/index.rst

 ------------
 For problems with the code please open an issue in github.
 For further assistance, please email Chris Karwin at christopher.m.karwin@nasa.gov.

-Reference
+Citing
 ---------
-Please cite Karwin+24 if you make use of this library in a publication.
+Please cite `Karwin+24 <https://arxiv.org/abs/2406.03534>`_ if you make use of this library in a publication.

 Contributing
 ------------